Argentine Anticommunist Alliance: Creation

+In a warehouse called "microcine", in the second basement of the Ministry, weapons were stored.
+A significant supply occurred after Manuel de Anchorena was appointed ambassador to the United Kingdom.
+Through his management in that country, he arranged for two hundred Sten MKII submachine guns to be sent, which could be easily disassembled and also came with a silencer adaptable to another weapon widely used in the Ministry, the Sterling.
+Payment was carried out through the Directorate of Administration.

 López Rega, a devotee of occultism and self-styled divinator, became a powerful force in the Peronist movement.
 He exerted great influence over Perón, who was elected to the presidency and took office in 1973, and his wife Isabel Perón, elected as vice-president, who succeeded to the presidency upon Perón's sudden death on 1 July 1974.
 To support the paramilitary group, López Rega drew on funds from the Ministry of Social Welfare, which he controlled.
 Some of the members of the Triple A had earlier taken part in the Peronist 1973 Ezeiza massacre.
 On the day Perón returned from exile, snipers shot and killed numerous (13 at least killed) left-wing Peronists at the mass gathering to welcome his return, leading to the definitive separation between left and right-wing Peronists.

+There are theories about the name of the Alliance that could be due to the esoteric profile of López Rega, who believed that the morality of humanity would evolve as the three magnetic vertices of the triangle of the Triple A developed.

 The Spanish Judge Baltazar Garzón's investigations, directed at human rights abuses internationally, revealed that Italian neofascist Stefano Delle Chiaie had also worked with the Triple A, and was present at Ezeiza.
 Delle Chiaie also worked with the Chilean DINA in Chile, and for Hugo Banzer, a Bolivian dictator.

 According to a 1983 article in The New York Times, the group was founded when there were an increasing number of guerrilla attacks by left-wing militant groups, which were met by harsh repression of political dissidents on the part of the military, paramilitary and police forces.
 This environment of social unrest was the justification used by the subsequent military junta for its Dirty War against political opponents.
-But testimony at the 1985 Juicio a las Juntas trial established that by 1976, both the ERP and the Montoneros had been dismantled, and the political dissidents had never posed a real threat to the government.